 Piracetam is available as a tablet, capsule or oral solution.

-If you are taking the tablet, swallow it whole with a glass of water.
-Do not divide, chew or crush the tablet.
+If you are taking the tablet or capsule, swallow it whole with a glass of water.

 If you are taking an oral solution, swallow the undiluted solution with a glass of water or soft drink to reduce the bitter taste.
-Use the measuring spoon or cup provided to measure out your prescribed dose.
+Use the measuring device (e.g. spoon, cup) provided to measure out your prescribed dose.